PNEUMONIA SYMPTOMS?

 Other Testing:

 Other tests are also sometimes used to test for blastomycosis.
 For instance, if the urine antigen test is negative and the doctor still thinks you might have blastomycosis, they can take a biopsy of any skin spots and look at it under the microscope for the Blastomyces organism.
-They can also take sputum or a washing of your lung for culture or to look at it under the microscope.
-Sometimes, antibody testing on serum (part of the blood) can be performed as well, but this test misses a lot of cases.
+They can also take sputum or a washing of your lung for culture (grow it on a plate) or to look at it under the microscope.
+Sometimes, antibody testing (which picks up the immune response) on serum (part of the blood) can be performed as well, but this test misses a lot of cases.
 The serum antibody test can be helpful if you are trying to distinguish between a blastomycosis and histoplasmosis infection.
 For more details about these tests, please see CDC’s Testing Algorithm for Blastomycosis.